-5. Contact your local council to see if they will accept your e-waste.

 7. Take it to your work.
 Take your inspiration to recycle and reuse at work (when you are back working in your office), that is, not your e-waste!
-If you’re part of a small business, like just over 50% of workers in Australia* then consider how you can influence e-waste recycling in your workplace – maybe pool resources and do one trip to your nearest TechCollect collection site with everyone’s home and office e-waste together (it’s free).
-TechCollect has special arrangements for medium to large businesses too, call 1300 229 837 for more information.
+If you’re part of a small business, like just over 50% of workers in Australia* then consider how you can influence e-waste recycling in your workplace – maybe pool resources and do one trip to your nearest collection site with everyone’s home and office e-waste together (it’s free).

 8. Tied up in knots.
-Those random power cables from your old TV, computer, printer or accessory can also be recycled by TechCollect, even if they’re all knotted up in a drawer and you don’t know which cable belongs to which device – bring it with you to your nearest TechCollect site, and thanks to recycling something beautiful could be made out of it!
+Those random power cables from your old TV, computer, printer or accessory can also be recycled too, even if they’re all knotted up in a drawer and you don’t know which cable belongs to which device – bring it with you to your nearest site, and thanks to recycling something beautiful could be made out of it!

 9. Pay it forward.
 If your computer or TV is still in good working condition, give it to a family member or friend.

 10. Encourage your friends and family to get involved and take responsibility for their e-waste.
 Lead by example and help out those that may need it, collect your grandparents’ or parents’ e-waste and make sure it is recycled responsibly.

 Tell us which electronic equipment you will recycle.

-* Sources: TechCollect, E-waste 2010, Sustainability Matters, Planet Green Recycling, Recycle at Work, Mobile Muster, Zero Waste WA.
+* Sources: TechCollect, Sustainability Matters, Planet Green Recycling, Recycle at Work, Mobile Muster, Zero Waste WA.

-Current version